 While these poisonous plants, including spearmint and peppermint, might not affect all cats the same way, they still trigger a range of minor to severe side effects.

 The American Society for the Prevention of Cruelty to Animals (ASPCA) has included mint in the list of plants, which are toxic for cats.

-Prolonged exposure or ingestion of mint will result in mint poisoning for many of the cats.
+Prolonged exposure or ingestion of mint will result in mint poisoning for many cats.

 However, catnip is not the same as mint.

 Most mint plants contain essential oils, like peppermint oil, which are harmful or toxic to cats.
 The majority of mint poisoning cases occur after cats eat large amounts of mint or are exposed to mint essential oils or other concentrated types of mint.

 Keep in mind; not all cats experience the same reactions from mint exposure.

-Just like humans have different tolerance and responses to spicy food, the cats also react differently when exposed to garden mint.
+Just like humans have different tolerance and responses to spicy food, cats also react differently when exposed to garden mint.

 What Parts Of The Plant Are Poisonous or Toxic?

 All parts of mint, particularly leaves, flowers, and stems, are unsafe for your feline friends.